9 Animals With Pouches

 by Steven Penton is licensed under CC BY 2.0

-The Tasmanian Devil, scientifically known as Sarcophilus harrisii, is a unique animal with a pouch.
-As a marsupial, the Tasmanian Devil utilizes its pouch to protect and nourish its young.
+The Tasmanian Devil, scientifically known as Sarcophilus harrisii, is a unique marsupial with a pouch.
+It utilizes its pouch to protect and nourish its young.

 After a gestation period of around 21 days, the female gives birth to up to 50 tiny, underdeveloped joeys, each weighing less than a gram.